EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * CRED_U - bstr credential containing the public authentication key of Party U, see {{asym-overview}}

-   Note that only 'protected' and 'signature' of the COSE_Sign1 object are used in message_3, see next bullet.
+   Note that only PROTECTED_3 and 'signature' of the COSE_Sign1 object are used in message_3, see next bullet.

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_3, and IV_3 and the following parameters.
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. 'alg').